ehb54/cryoem_uth/README.md

  * `~/cryoem/cryosparc`
    * first time usage:
      * make sure you have your cryosparc license available
      * you will need to enter various install information such as email, username, a new password, etc.
+       * the username, password are unrelated to any existing username and passwords.
+Set as you wish.
+They are used to log into cryosparc
      * downloads & installs
      * it can take about 30 minutes or more to install depending on the load on LS6 file systems and network
    * always: